Arthurgt/ListOfReminders/README.md

 #ListOfRemindersApp

 List of reminders application.
-Simple application created with Angular 9.
+Simple application created using Angular 9.
 It allow us to create own list of tasks and deadlines

 Chrome View: